Olimje

 Olimje ([ɔˈliːmjɛ]) is a settlement in the Municipality of Podčetrtek in eastern Slovenia.
-The area around Podčetrtek was traditionally part of the region of Styria.
+The area around Podčetrtek is part of the traditional region of Styria.
 It is now included in the Savinja Statistical Region.

 History

 Olimje was created as a settlement in 1995 through the merger of the former settlements of Slake and Sopote.

 Castle

 Olimje Castle is a 16th-century castle located in the settlement.
 In the 17th century, when it was converted to a monastery, the monastic church dedicated to the Assumption of Mary was built.
 It is now also the local parish church.
 A second church in the settlement is dedicated to Saint Andrew and is a Late Gothic single nave building dating to the 15th century.